mzxrai/tinysums/README.md

 ## Running Background Jobs (Sidekiq)

 **Important:** The application will initially appear empty (no stories listed) when you first access it.
 You must run the `TopStoriesSummaryJob` (via Sidekiq) at least once to fetch and summarize the initial set of Hacker News stories.
+Subsequent runs of the job will refresh the stories database and regenerate summaries as needed.

 1. **Start Sidekiq:**